libstorage/libstoragemgmt-doc/doc/py_api_user_guide.md

 * `lsm.Pool.TOTAL_SPACE_NOT_FOUND`

     Integer: -1.
-Indicate plugin failed to retrived total space of the pool.
+Indicate plugin failed to retrieved total space of the pool.

 * `lsm.Pool.FREE_SPACE_NOT_FOUND`

     Integer: -1.
-Indicate plugin failed to retrived free space of the pool.
+Indicate plugin failed to retrieved free space of the pool.

 ### 4.3.
 Query Pools -- `lsm.Client.pools()`